JosephMalandruccolo/nsxmlparser-demonstration/README.md

-# XML Parsing Benchmark 1
+# NSXMLParser Demonstration

 --

 ## Introduction

 This is an iOS application, created in response to [Parsing XML data with NSXMLParser](http://wiki.cs.unh.edu/wiki/index.php/Parsing_XML_data_with_NSXMLParser).
-The intent of that web site was to demonstrates `NSXMLParser`.
+This project embodies two implementations, a modified version of the code included in the "Parsing XML data with NSXMLParser" web page, as well as a generic rendition which (IMHO) offers greater reuse possibilities.

 ### Issues

-Unfortunately, this code suffers from a number of issues:
+Unfortunately, this code of the "Parsing XML data with NSXMLParser" site suffers from a number of issues:

 - it was not using ARC;